sres_centres@sandwell.gov.uk

 INGESTRE HALL RESIDENTIAL ARTS CENTRE

 Ingestre Hall is home to the UK's only dedicated residential arts centre.
-At Ingestre we deliver unique learning experiences through expressive and creative arts such as drama, visual art, music, dance, animation and photography.
+At Ingestre we deliver unique learning experiences through expressive and creative arts such as drama, visual art, music, dance, and animation.
 An Ingestre Arts residential is unlike any other, giving pupils the opportunity to explore a topic or stimulus, imagine, create, express themselves and realise their creative potential.

 We have seen a real change in the progress and achievement of our children.
 Their confidence has increased exponentially.
 This has translated in the classroom into a better attitude for learning and greater confidence in taking part in whole class activities.